FottyM/regideso/README.md

 3.  `$ npm start` or `$ yarn start` to start the front-end on `http://localhost:3000`
 4.  `$ npm run test` or `$ yarn run test` to run the tests.
 All components are tested.

+_Note: Both the application and the server should be running before it works_

 ## Tech stack

 - [React ](https://reactjs.org/)